17 Kate Tutorial

 One of the most useful features of Kate and OpenITI mARkdown is that it allows you to fold all sections, displaying only their headers.

-In the menu, go to View > Code Folding > Fold Toplevel Nodes
+In the menu, go to View > Code Folding > Fold Toplevel Nodes to collapse all

-sections, and View > Code Folding > Unfold Toplevel Nodes
+sections, and View > Code Folding > Unfold Toplevel Nodes to make them visible

 in their entirety again.